dnanexus/dx-toolkit/src/ua/Readme.md

 To build the UA, simply run `make` in this directory.
 This will produce a subdirectory called `build/`, containing the `ua` executable.

+On Linux, the resulting executable is statically linked.
+On Mac OS X, the executable is statically linked with the exception of two libraries: libgcc and libstdc++.
+As a result, the `libstdc++.6.dylib` and `libgcc_s.1.dylib` files in the `build/` directory must be distributed along with the Mac executable.

 ## Dependencies

 The UA depends on the following libraries: